Karm/ispn-dump2proto/README.md

 # ispn-dump2proto
 Dumps Infinispan cache to a Google Protobuffer file wth filters and processors applied and serves the files over NFS.

+## Coverage

+To get coverage analysis run the following:

+    mvn clean test -Pcoverage

+Then the files with are located in target/site/jacoco/index.html

 ## Testing

     mvn test -DD2P_HOTROD_HOST=192.168.122.156 -DD2P_HOTROD_PORT=11322